darknecrocities/Python-Virtual-Assistance-VA-with-cohere-API/README.md

 Contribute 🤝
 Feel free to fork this repository and contribute!
 You can add new features, fix bugs, or improve the documentation.
 Pull requests are welcome!

+To contribute:

+Fork the repo.
+Create a new branch (git checkout -b feature-branch).
+Make your changes.
+Commit your changes (git commit -m 'Add new feature').
+Push to the branch (git push origin feature-branch).
+Create a pull request.
 License 📜
 This project is licensed under the MIT License – see the LICENSE file for details.